Real People

 Appears in steamy book The Art of Temptation

-Appears in Sweet & Clean book Corinna
+Appears in Sweet & Clean book How I Spent My London Season

 Sir Martin Archer Shee's father, a wealthy merchant from an old Irish family, thought painting an unsuitable occupation for his son.
 Nevertheless, Shee studied art in the Dublin Society and then made his way to London, where Joshua Reynolds suggested he study at the Royal Academy.
 Principally a portrait painter, he was popular in court and theatrical circles and won many royal commissions.
 Shee was elected an Academician in 1800 and served as its president from 1830 until his death in 1850.